 visa for a temporary stay is a difficult process that will require a lot of

-an attorney on your side will help to alleviate the pressure and clarify
+attorney on your side will help to alleviate the pressure and clarify exactly what

-exactly what it is that you need to bring to the table.
-The Law Office
+it is that you need to bring to the table.

-of Bruce C. Bridgman is an immigration law firm with over three decades
+The Law Office of Bruce C. Bridgman is an immigration law firm with over three decades of legal experience,

 When you choose our firm, you will receive the services that you need to

 effectively navigate through the complex application and interview process